Journalism student using audio equipment.

 Learn more about assessments.

-As part of your accredited degree, you're required to gain industry experience at professional journalism outlets.
+As part of your degree, you're required to gain industry experience at professional journalism outlets.
 Past students have gained placements at the likes of BBC Bristol, South West News Service, Bristol Post, Bristol24-7, Ujima Radio and Bauer Media.

 We have a wide range of study visits but you're also expected to be out in the field producing journalistic material throughout the course.